Oktopost/oyster/docs/Modules/TreeActions/PathMatching.md

 ### Path Matching

-In this example, to different urls are mapped to 2 different actions.
+In this example, two different urls are mapped to two different actions.

 1. `/path_match` is mapped to `Example.PathMatch.MainAction`
 2. `/different/path` is mapped to `Example.PathMatch.SecondAction`